15 SMART Goals Examples for Kids

 R: This is relatable to the major goal of learning to budget.
 This is one of the simplest methods in that there is a pre-determined amount of money and only three categories to keep track of.

-T: Adding the six-month time frame is something that makes this time relatable.
+T: Adding the six-month time frame makes this time relatable.

 14. Learn a New Sport

 I will see what sports are available at the YMCA and sign up for one that sounds fun.
-I will stick with this sport for the entire duration of the session.
+I will stick with this sport for the entire session.

-S: This goal is specific, although if a particular sport was named, it would be more so.
+S: This goal is specific, although it would be more so if a particular sport were named.
 There are enough details, however, to make it specific enough.

-M: This is measurable in that you can easily determine if you have joined one sports group and stuck with it the entire season.
+M: This is measurable because you can easily determine if you have joined one sports group and stuck with it the entire season.

-A: As long as there is a local YMCA and parental permission is given, this goal is completely achievable.
+A: This goal is completely achievable as long as there is a local YMCA and parental permission is given.

-R: This activity is related to the main goal in that you can't help but learn something about a sport if you show up and keep at it.
+R: This activity is related to the main goal: you can't help but learn something about a sport if you show up and keep at it.

-T: YMCA classes for kids normally last about 13 weeks, so that makes this a timed activity.
+T: YMCA classes for kids normally last about 13 weeks, making this a timed activity.

 15. Learn a Foreign Language